"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 ---

-Halfway down the same carriage was an oil merchant with a fragile temper.
-His name was Halver Dunn.
+Halfway down the same carriage Anvil sat was an oil merchant with a fragile temper.
+His name is Halver Dunn.
 He had sworn to his wife the previous evening that this journey was very necessary.

 "Trade businesses do not pause for rumor," he had said while fastening his cloth cuffs.
 His wife though, had not argued.
 She had only held his sleeve a moment longer than usual, expressing her longing for his arrival back.
 Now seated on the leather seat across from strangers, Halver regretted that firmness.
 He regretted not kissing his wife and hugging her tightly before he left.

-Two weeks ago, his younger brother had fallen strangely ill near the principal square.
-There was not prior complaint before the illness.
+Two weeks ago, his younger brother, who lived near the principal square, had fallen strangely ill.
+There were no symptoms or signs on him before the illness.
 He simply just coughed up blood one morning.
 By the fourth day, his dear brother could not rise anymore.
 And by the seventh day, Halver was standing before his brother's grave, weeping.
 He missed his brother so much and still felt very sad about his death.

-Before he died, Halver had ran Helter skelter for different outstanding physicians if Kargoth.
+Before he died, Halver had ran helter skelter for different outstanding physicians of Kargoth.
 None of them could offer any explanation.

 "Air corruption, perhaps," one of them had muttered shamefully.